Follow these 5 simple steps to map a face, to record face samples and to share all data in a fully georeferenced format via the Rock Mapper Cloud.

 ... or import photo

-Import any picture that is stored on your iPad.
+Import any picture that is stored in your iPad's camera roll.
 Note that the most recent picture can be found at the top of the thumbnail list.
-Rock Mapper allows you to 3D register and map on old/legacy face photographs.
+Rock Mapper allows to 3D register and map on old/legacy face photographs.
 Just email or upload them onto your iPad (e.g., via a free iCloud account) and then use them in Rock Mapper.

 Use the georeferencing toolbar (lower left corner) from left to right.
 First, digitise the face outline, then add a scale bar and measure the orientation of the face using the iPad's built in magnetic compass.
 Then tap on a known point on the face such as the drive direction laser point and enter the distance to the drive direction laser station.
 Finally, choose a laser station from the reference point list to compute the projected coordinates of the reference point.
 Done.